 Over time, the erosion of purchasing compliance dilutes the impact of vendor management.
 Contracted pricing goes unused, vendor data becomes fragmented, and procurement loses leverage.
 The issue isn’t that the vendor management strategy is wrong—it’s that execution isn’t embedded where buying happens.

-To manage vendors more consistently and effectively in a decentralized environment, procurement leaders need to focus less on after-the-fact controls and more on shaping behavior up front.
-The following best practices can help you emphasize execution, consistency, and integration with everyday purchasing workflows.
+To manage vendors in a decentralized environment more consistently and effectively, procurement leaders need to focus less on after-the-fact controls and more on shaping behavior up front.
+The following best practices can help you emphasize execution, consistency, and integration with everyday purchasing workflows:

 Standardization doesn’t mean eliminating flexibility or forcing all spend through a single supplier.
 It means establishing clear, preferred pathways for common purchases—especially everyday goods and services—and making those pathways easy to use.